russgmoore/az-nginxaas-demo/README.md

 Echo servers are great to immmediately see all of the related headers and so on that the web servers see when you make a request reflected back to you in the page render.

+The two containers are configured so they will always deploy with the same IPs, 10.0.2.4 and 10.0.2.5.

 ## NGINXaaS deployment
 The NGINXaaS deployment is configured and set with a public IP and is ready to configure.